How to approach writing/reviewing your scheme of delegation

 Your MAT is required to have a scheme of delegation that shows who does what in your trust's governance structure.
-Follow our tips on what to include and what to consider when writing your scheme or giving it an annual review.
-Plus, see examples of how other trusts have written theirs.
+Follow our tips on what to include when writing or reviewing your scheme, and find examples from other trusts.
+Plus, see how to create an Ofsted-friendly version.

 School types: AcademySchool phases: AllRef: 40725